EdenH15/Container/README.md

 - Iterator traversals verifying element order for each iterator type.
 - Exception throwing when incrementing iterators past the end (overflow).
 - Behavior of all iterators on empty containers.
-- Memory management tested via valgrind to ensure no leaks.

 ---